 Medical care costs, in particular, can be very high.
 Depending on the severity of your injuries, you may face multiple surgeries and long-term physical therapy.
 You may wish to seek compensation for your losses and damages if you have grounds to do so.
 An Atlanta truck accident lawyer can help you get a settlement for your current and future expenses.

 To file a claim for damages after a truck accident, you must know what the relevant truck accident claims statutes of limitations are, but you must also know whom you can potentially sue for damages.
-This means you must identify the at-fault party and prove his or her liability in your accident case.
+This means your Atlanta truck accident lawyer must identify the at-fault party and prove his or her liability in your accident case.

 In truck accident cases, at-fault parties are usually one of the following: